lab1092/blender-manual_ja/manual/composite_nodes/types/convertor.rst

 The current RenderLayer, which has the title in view, provides the image.
 As before, the trusty AlphaOver node mixes (using the alpha values) the background swirl and the alphaed title to produce the composite image.
-Notice the :guilabel:`ConvertPre` -Multiply button is NOT enabled; this produces a composite where the title lets the background image show through where even the background image is transparent, allowing you to layer images on top of one another.
+Notice the *ConvertPre* -Multiply button is NOT enabled; this produces a composite where the title lets the background image show through where even the background image is transparent, allowing you to layer images on top of one another.